maxnachlinger/block-chain-talk/README.md

 - A hash of the above
 - A signature of the above + the hash by the owner

-### The block chain
+## The block chain

-The block chain is the linkage from one block to the previous one via the hash of the previous one.
+The block chain is the linkage between blocks via each block containing a hash of the previous one.
+The block chain starts off with a special block often called a Genesis Block.

-### How to add a block to the chain - overview
+## How to add a block to the chain - overview

 1. Get some data, perhaps a set of transactions
 2. Generate a block for that transaction
 3. The network determines if the block is part of the authoritative chain

-#### 2. Generate a block / Proof of work / mining
+### Generate a block / Proof of work / mining

 - Start with a nonce - a number
 - Hash the block